1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: Collaborative efforts of at least two partnering organizations with at least one nonprofit based in or serving North Texas (Dallas County preferred); must have independent audit, IRS nonprofit verification, and active board.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Collaborative efforts of at least two partnering organizations with at least one nonprofit based in or serving North Texas (Dallas County preferred); must have independent audit, IRS nonprofit verification, and active board.
+Confirm the full requirements in the official notice before applying.

-The current target date is November 6, 2026.
-Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.
+Applications for Better Together Fund Grants are due November 6, 2026.
+Build your timeline backwards from this date to cover registrations, approvals, and final submission checks.